Water for the environment focus

-There are four Ramsar-listed wetlands within the Gwydir wetland system: Windella, Crinolyn, Goddard's Lease and Big Leather (on Old Dromana which is also part of the Gwydir Wetlands State Conservation Area.
+There are 4 Ramsar-listed wetlands within the Gwydir wetland system: Windella, Crinolyn, Goddard's Lease and Big Leather (on Old Dromana, which is also part of the Gwydir Wetlands State Conservation Area).

 The Gwydir wetlands are the country of the Kamilaroi people, and include more than 160 cultural heritage sites that have been recorded in and around the wetlands, including burial sites, scar trees and stone artefacts.

-The Gwydir Environmental Water Advisory Group (EWAG) provides local input into Office of Environment and Heritage (OEH) decision-making and water management as a recognised Environmental Water Advisory Group (EWAG).
+The Gwydir Environmental Water Advisory Group (EWAG) provides local input into Department of Planning, Industry and Environment decision-making and water management as a recognised EWAG.

-The EWAG assists in the preparation of annual watering plans and advises on specific water releases throughout the year.
+The Gwydir EWAG helps prepare annual watering plans and advises on specific water releases throughout the year.

-The OEH manages water for the environment in the Gwydir catchment in partnership with the Gwydir EWAG, Commonwealth Environmental Water Office, Water NSW, Department of Primary Industries, National Parks and Wildlife Service, and local land managers and water users.
+The Department of Planning, Industry and Environment manages water for the environment in the Gwydir catchment in partnership with the Gwydir EWAG, Commonwealth Environmental Water Office, Water NSW, Department of Primary Industries, National Parks and Wildlife Service, and local land managers and water users.

 Planning for the future